-Enable Multiple Time Zone Support

-Out of the box Rock assumes that all campuses are in the same time zone.
-There's typically not a big impact when they're different, except for checkin.
+• Enable Multiple Time Zone Support: Out of the box Rock assumes that all campuses are in the same time zone.
+There's typically not a big impact when they're different, except for check-in.
 Enable this option to ensure check-in works as expected across different time zones.

-2 Always Show Businesses in Person Picker

-If this is enabled then businesses will appear in the search results when you're using any Person Picker in Rock.
-That means if you search for 'Decker' you'll see Ted and his family, but you'll also see the 'Decker & Sons Plumbing' business returned.

-PDF External Render Endpoint

-If you're running Web Services on Azure, or if you're running Rock in an environment that does not support running Puppeteer/Chrome on the server, you'll need a third-party service to handle PDF generation.
-This is where you'll specify the endpoint for this service.
+- Always Show Businesses in Person Picker: If this is enabled then businesses will appear in the search results when you're using any Person Picker in Rock.
+That means if you search for 'Decker' you'll see Ted and his family, but you'll also see the 'Decker & Sons Plumbing' business returned. - PDF External Render Endpoint: If you're running Web Services on Azure, or if you're running Rock in an environment that does not support running Puppeteer/Chrome on the server, you'll need a third-party service to handle PDF generation.
+This is where you'll specify the endpoint for this service. - Enable Keep Alive: Enable this setting to have Rock poll itself to keep it "alive" during times of inactivity.
+This setting is not needed if your AppPool's Idle Time-out is set to 0 (Highly Recommended). - Visitor Cookie Persistence Length: This is simply the number of days a visitor cookie persists.
+This is used by features like Personalization. - Personalization Segment Cookie Affinity Duration: This controls how old the ROCK_SEGMENT_FILTERS cookie can be before it needs to get refreshed from the database.
+This only impacts Personalization features.
+This setting is available as of Rock v14.1. - Time Zone: During the install you should have set your time zone.
+If you need to change it, you can do that here. - Enable Run Jobs In IIS Context: By default, Rock's job engine runs on the webserver.

-4 Enable Keep Alive

-Enable this setting to have Rock poll itself to keep it "alive" during times of inactivity.
-This setting is not needed if your AppPool's Idle Time-out is set to 0 (Highly Recommended).

-5 Visitor Cookie Persistence Length

-This is simply the number of days a visitor cookie persists.
-This is used by features like Personalization.

-6 Personalization Segment Cookie Affinity Duration

-This controls how old the ROCK_SEGMENT_FILTERS cookie can be before it needs to get refreshed from the database.
-This only impacts

-[Personalization] features.

-Observability

-Configuring Observability can be found in the Observability Chapter.

-Web.Config Settings

-that have been issued.

-1 Time Zone

-When you were installing Rock you should have set your time zone.
-If you need to change it, you can do that here.

-2 Enable Run Jobs In IIS Context

-By default, Rock's job engine runs on the webserver.
 This setting allows you to disable this in order to run jobs as a Windows Agent.
-See the Jobs chapter for more information on this topic.

-Max Upload File Size

-For security reasons, webservers limit the maximum file size that can be uploaded.
+See the Jobs section for more information on this topic. - Max Upload File Size: For security reasons, webservers limit the maximum file size that can be uploaded.
 This helps to limit the impact of denial of service attacks.
 Rock has set the default value to 100 MB.
-If you need more, you can update the size here.

-4 Login Cookie Persistence Length

-Use this setting to override the authentication cookie length.
+If you need more, you can update the size here. - Login Cookie Persistence Length: Use this setting to override the authentication cookie length.
 The value you set will become the default for things like the REST API.
-This will impact how frequently a person needs to authenticate, so try to strike a balance between convenience and security.

-Enable Database Performance Counters

-This setting should remain disabled unless you're actively troubleshooting a system performance issue.
+This will impact how frequently a person needs to authenticate, so try to strike a balance between convenience and security. - Enable Database Performance Counters: This setting should remain disabled unless you're actively troubleshooting a system performance issue.
 When enabled, and after the system restarts, Rock will start collecting data about the usage of your database "connection pool".
 Rock ships with a set of Metrics you can use to see the results of this data collection.
-These metrics can be accessed in Rock under Tools > Metrics | Hosting Metrics | and will provide the information described below:

-- Number Of Active Connections The number of active connections that are currently in use.
-This number will naturally jump up and down during the day. - Number Of Free Connections The number of open connections
+These metrics can be accessed in Rock under Tools > Metrics | Hosting Metrics | and will provide the information described below: - Number Of Active Connections The number of active connections that are currently in use.
+This number will naturally jump up and down during the day. - Number Of Free Connections The number of open connections available for use.
+This number will decrease as the number of active connections increases. - Hard Connects Per Second - This is a count of how many connections are being opened explicitly each second.
+You might expect this number to rise